mvolkmann/blog/src/swift-ui.md

 consider deleting the provided `Item` entity and any code that is specific to it.

-If the "Use Core Data" option was not checked, create a model file.
-Right-click in the Navigator and select "New File...".
+Create a model file by right-clicking in the Navigator and selecting "New File...".
 For the template, scroll down to "Core Data" and select "Data Model".
 For most projects only one of these files is needed and the default name of "Model.xcdatamodeld" is fine.